 - Carefully burp and open the Egg.
 Lightly coat the duck legs with some basting sauce (reserve half for later).
 Raise the Egg’s temperature to 175°C/350°F. Cook for a further 30 minutes, or until internal temperature of duck legs has reached 70°C/160°F.

-- Whilst the duck legs are cooking (after basting), bake the pineapple rings either on Egg’s grid or in an oven as per instructions above.
+- Whilst the duck legs are cooking (after basting), bake the pineapple rings either on Egg’s grid or in an oven.
 If cooking rings in an Egg, flip them.

 - Remove duck legs from the Egg, cover and rest them.
 Also remove pineapple if being cooked in Egg and cover separately.
 Remove platesetter from Egg and replace grid for direct cooking.
 Raise temperature to 275°C/525°F.